Digital Humanism Fellowship

 Candidates for Junior Visiting Fellowships are expected to pursue research on digitalization’s intersection with societal, economic, and geopolitical dimensions, as well as other relevant research foci from the humanities and social sciences.

-Two fellows will be invited to spend a period of three consecutive months at the Institute in spring 2024.
+Two fellows will be invited to spend a period of three consecutive months at the Institute in autumn 2024.
 Generally, fellowships start on the first day of the month and end on the last day of the month.

 Conditions